GROSSES ANALYSIS- Week Ending May 17

 Stranger Things: The First Shadow- Whiplash of a week for them, once there are more tourists over the summer I suspect they'll do better.
 Open-ended.

 Every Brilliant Thing- Death, taxes, and Daniel Radcliffe being an insane commercial draw on Broadway- the highest average ticket price of the week.
 Congratulations to Daniel Radcliffe as well for winning the Outer Critics Circle Award for Best Solo Performance.
-Great week for them all around, two more weeks to see Daniel Radcliffe!
-Limited through June 28.
+Great week for them all around, final week to see Daniel Radcliffe!
+New extension too through the summer, glad to see it!
+Limited through August 9.

 Dog Day Afternoon- They've continued to slip with the lukewarm responses at awards ceremonies, though they're still in an ok spot week to week.
 Just unlikely to recoup.
 Limited Through July 12.